 This shoe offers a flat sole or a 0 mm drop (compared to the ~20 mm drop seen with the raised heel of the weightlifting shoe).
 This is the measured difference between the heel height and the forefoot height.
 This shoe therefore does not give any aid for those with limited ankle mobility.
 For this reason, if an athlete has stiff ankles and decides to use this shoe to perform any of the olympic lifts (or a squat that requires a more forward knee position and an upright chest) they could run into some problems.

-However, these shoes do work very well for a variety of other lifts including the low-bar back squat.
+However, these shoes (just like the minimalist shoe from above) do work very well for a variety of other lifts including the low-bar back squat.
 This variation allows athletes to manipulate joint torque production in order to lift more weight than any other squat technique.
 By sitting the hips back to a greater degree, the knees are not required to move forward nearly as far.
 For this reason, flat sole shoes (like Chuck Taylors) are a great choice for anyone interested in using the low-bar back squat!
 If you’re doing fine with Chuck Taylors when front squatting or high bar back squatting, by all means, stick with it

 Cross Trainer Shoes

 In 1987 Nike changed the shoe industry when it released the Air Trainer I, the first cross training shoe.
 These shoes, designed for any workout, was spreading life fire due to the Bo Knows campaign (YouTube/Google Bo Jackson if you have no idea who he is).

 With the recent rise in CrossFit, we have seen an emergence of cross trainer shoes designed specifically for the weight room.
 These shoes offer good support and a small heel drop (usually 3-4 mm).